xtknight/mt7610u-linksys-ae6000-wifi-fixes/README.md

 Some of the issues, such as a WPA supplicant issue, are fixable by comparing MT7610U and MT7612U code from MediaTek.

+# Note
+- Regretfully I have moved and didn't bring this adapter with me, so I have not been able to handle the issues.
+The 'configless' branch contains a version that works without using the conf file but may not compile right now.

 # Features
 - Linux kernel 4.4 support
 - Works with 2.4/5GHz networks out of the box